salswa/society-management-mobile-app/README.md

 visitor approvals, notices, complaints, maintenance dues, polls, amenity bookings and member management, across three roles: **Resident**, **Guard**, and **Admin**.

-> UrbanSo is the product name.
-The backend package/seed still use the original
-> internal name (`portl`) in a few places (npm name, the `admin@portl.app` seed login) —
-> harmless and intentionally left as-is.

 ## Monorepo layout

 | Folder                       | What it is                          | Stack                                     | Status                 |